Lyba-Tech/Image-Classification-Using-CNN/README.md

    - Plot training and validation accuracy to visualize the training process and assess the model's performance over epochs.

 8. **Evaluating the Model**:
-   - Evaluate the model on the test data to determine its accuracy.
+   - Evaluate the model on the test data to determine its accuracy , This simple CNN has achieved a test accuracy of over 70% ..